VILLASframework/documentation/docs/node/netem.md

 ## Fix for Fedora

 For some reason, Fedora installs the delay distribution profiles under `/usr/lib64/tc/`.
-But libnl3 only seraches `/usr/lib/tc/`.
+But libnl3 only searches `/usr/lib/tc/`.
 This results in the following error when using netem:

 ``` # noqa MD040
 Invalid delay distribution 'normal' in netem config in